Exclusive|UK COVID-19 inquiry ultimate compilation modules 3 and 6

 Warning: Contains distressing details.

 Tour de force highlights compilation from the the UK COVID-19 inquiry public hearings from Module 3 which ran for 10 weeks on the 9th September to 28th November 2024 and Module 6 which ran for 5 weeks on the 30th June to 31 July 2025.
-This footage focuses on the bereaved relatives and the associated groups.
+This footage focuses on officials, third sector organisations and the lawyers.

-This is 100+ of hours of testimony condensed to just 11 minutes.
-A separate compilation will be added covering third sector groups and officials.
-There are no mainstream or ’alternative’ media reports on the majority of this crucial evidence.
+This is 150+ of hours of testimony condensed to 40 minutes with sole focus on the consequences of public ‘health’ restrictions and associated policies.

 Video